 Red and Rover …… Where is your likeness painted …… :)

-amaryllis2 Premium Member 11 months ago
+amaryllis2 Premium Member about 1 year ago

 I remember a piece by another artist that my dad showed me when I was a kid.
 I didn’t like it at all and couldn’t imagine why one would want to hang it on their wall.
 It wasn’t till I grew up that I found out it was the artist’s expression of having had to flee and leave everything behind to the Nazis in WWII Germany.
 The artist was bearing witness.